saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 + *Operational Efficiency*: \ The lack of automated workflows resulted in slower response times to incidents and less efficient use of resources.

-Addressing these problems was crucial for maintaining F1Soft’s competitive edge, ensuring customer satisfaction, and supporting the company’s growth objectives.
+Addressing these problems was crucial for maintaining Khalti’s competitive edge, ensuring customer satisfaction, and supporting the company’s growth objectives.

 #v(10pt)
 == 1.3.
 Objectives
 #v(15pt, weak: true)
- The primary objectives of my internship at F1Soft International were:
+ The primary objectives of my internship at Khalti Digltal Wallet were:
 #set enum(numbering: "i)")